sundararajan-rajendr/SONiC/doc/mgmt/Sonic_mirror.md

 2. Python script to handle CLI request (actioner)
 3. Jinja template to render CLI output (renderer)
 No changes expected in sonic yang model for MIRROR_SESSION_TABLE or ACL_TABLE or ACL_RULE_TABLE.
-Open-config acl yang will have a new ACL type to create ACL mirror table config DB.
+Open-config acl yang will have a new ACL type added to create ACL mirror table type in config DB.
 There will also be new extensions added to support ACL mirror as show below

 ```